gep13/gep13/input/blog/introducing-cake.chocolatey.module.md

 Title: Introducing Cake.Chocolatey.Module
 Published: 18/3/2017
 Tags:
-- Cake
+- cake
-- Cake-Contrib
+- cake-contrib
-- Chocolatey
+- chocolatey
-- Modules
+- modules
-- Automation
+- automation
-- Build
+- build
 ---

 # Or as I like to call it...